ovh/docs/pages/cloud/private-cloud/nsx_deploying_edge_gateway/guide.en-gb.md

 ![addIP](images/en10standard02.png)

-Add a second interface.
+`Add`{.action} a second interface.
 This time it will be an Internal one.
 Click on the `pen symbol`{.action} again to select the network the interface will be part of.
 Also, add the primary IP and subnet prefix for the vNIC.